akamai/cli-test-center/README.md

 - `CONDITION_STATEMENT` is one of the condition statements from the list of supported conditions with entered required values.
 To get the available condition statements, run the [List supported conditions](#list-supported-conditions) operation.
 Make sure to substitute default values in `" "` with your own.
 - the `--ip-version` flag specifies the IP version to execute the test suite over, either `v4` or `v6`.
 It's set to `v4` by default.
 This flag is optional.
 - the `--add-header` and `--modify-header` flags specify the request headers to respectively add or modify by the request.
 Headers should follow the format `name: value`.
 These flags are optional.
 You can also use these flags to provide Pragma headers.
 See [Pragma headers](https://techdocs.akamai.com/edge-diagnostics/docs/pragma-headers) for the list of supported values.
-- the `-f` flag filters the header from the request.
+- the `--filter-header` flag filters the header from the request.
 Provide only the `name` of the header.
 This flag is optional.

 **Examples**:
 - `akamai test-center test-suite add-test-case --test-suite-id 1001 --url 'https://example.com/' --condition 'Response code is one of "200,201"'`